 - KEK222 Computational chemistry (5 cr)

-A preliminary teaching programme for academic year 2018-2019 is also available.
+A preliminary teaching programme for academic year 2019-2020 is available, but is subject to change.

 - An international learning environment: The Master’s Programme in Chemistry and Molecular Sciences accepts students through an international admissions procedure.
 Students of the international Master’s Programme in Advanced Spectroscopy in Chemistry, as well as several exchange students, further increase the international scope.
 In addition, the Department has several international teachers and researchers.
 Chemical research is an international effort, and research groups at the University of Helsinki have several international partners.